nexmo-se/voice-to-ai-engines/README.md

 # Sample application using Vonage Voice API to connect Voice Calls to AI Engines

-You may use this Voice API application to connect voice calls to AI Engines using one of the Connectors listed in the Set up section .
+You may use this Voice API application to connect voice calls to AI Engines using one of the Connectors listed in the Set up section.

 Voice calls may be:</br>
 inbound/outbound,</br>